open-telemetry/opentelemetry.io/content/en/blog/2023/otel-end-user-discussions-february-2023.md

 **A:** The OpenTelemetry Collector contrib has a lot of receivers for different types of metrics that can be used.
-For example, if you are sending out metrics in Prometheus format, you can configure your Otel collector to scrape Prometheus metrics.
+For example, if you are sending out metrics in Prometheus format, you can configure your OTel collector to scrape Prometheus metrics.
 There is also a statsd receiver that is available.
 If you have something that is already working, then you don’t need to change it.
 You can check the list of receivers